-Some clients will take it upon themselves to type up a schedule and important information, such as medications, how much food each pet gets, etc. Others will expect you to visit the house first and take notes as they talk you through everything.
-Even if they promise to type it all up for you … jotting down some notes doesn’t hurt!
+Some clients will take it upon themselves to type up a schedule and essential information, such as medications, how much food each pet gets, etc. Others will expect you to visit the house first and take notes as they talk you through everything.
+Even if they promise to type it all up for you, jotting down some notes doesn’t hurt!

-Also take notes when you’re actually pet sitting.
-Let the owner know about their pet’s eating habits, attitude and energy level.
+Also, take notes when you’re actively pet sitting.
+Let the owner know about their pet’s eating habits, attitude, and energy level.
 A little diary of your daily adventures is a nice thing to leave your client.

 For example, I prefer to enter using the back door when a client has a fenced yard so that I don’t have to worry about door-dashers.
 The last thing I want to do is lose a client’s pet or be responsible for it running into the road and being hit by a car!

-Also, if you take a client’s dog for walks, don’t stop to let other people pet him or her or to let other dogs have a sniff.
+If you take a client’s dog for walks, don’t stop to let other people pet him or her or allow other dogs to have a sniff.
 The risk of your client’s dog biting or being bitten might be small, but it’s still a risk that you do not want to take.
 And unless you are associated with a group like Mad Paws, you might need to purchase a separate insurance policy to cover such risks.